google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/using-styleguide.markdown

         }

-6. Let’s add a title in style guide.html so it looks like the other style guide elements and perhaps a link at the top of the page.
+6. Let’s add a title in styleguide.html so it looks like the other style guide elements and perhaps a link at the top of the page.

         // Footer Link at top of styleguide.html